denisecase/datafun-04-jupyter/README.md

 python3 -m pip freeze > requirements.txt
 ```

-Add a .gitignore file to your project to exclude the virtual environment folder,
-your .vscode settings folder,
-and any other files that do not need to be committed to GitHub.

-#### 2. Start Jupyter Notebook
+#### 2. Project Start

+Make sure Jupyter is installed and working in your project virtual environment.
-Document the process of starting Jupyter Notebook on your machine.
+Document the process and commands you used in your README.md.
-Select an appropriate kernel for the notebook.

-For example, if using VS Code:
+For example, set up Jupyter using VS Code:

 1, Install the Jupyter Extension: If not already installed, add the Jupyter extension to VS Code.
 This extension provides rich support for working with Jupyter notebooks.
 2. Open the Project Folder: Open your project folder in VS Code.
 3. Select the Python Interpreter: From the command palette (Ctrl+Shift+P), select "Python: Select Interpreter" and choose the interpreter from your virtual environment.

-Then:
+Then create, open, and start a new notebook:

-1. Create the Notebook: In the explorer in VS Code, create a new file e.g., yourname_eda.ipynb.
-Use a .ipynb extension.
+1. Create the Notebook: In the VS Code Explorer, create a new file e.g., yourname_eda.ipynb.
+Ensure it has a .ipynb extension.
 2. Open the Notebook: Double-click the notebook file to open it in the notebook editor.
-3. Add Code and Markdown Cells: Begin adding code cells for your Python code and markdown cells for narrative and explanations.

-#### 3. Notebook Opening

-Add a Markdown cell at the top of your notebook with a title, author, date and the purpose of the project.
+3. Add a Markdown cell at the top of your notebook with a title, author, date and the purpose of the project.

+#### 3. Import Dependencies

 Add a Python cell next with the import statements for the libraries you will use in the project.
 Organize your project imports following conventions.

-#### 4. Gather Data
+#### 4. Data Acquisition

 Use the Iris dataset available in the Seaborn library.
 The Iris dataset is a well-known dataset in data science and machine learning, often used for various classification tasks and basic data exploration.